DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 ## Implementation Details

-### Example Common Settings
+### Common Settings

 #### Add Personal Keys

-You need to create an Azure OpenAI resource in the Azure portal to use Document/User Assistants for DevExpress Reporting.
-Refer to this help topic for details: [Microsoft - Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
+You need to create an Azure OpenAI resource in the Azure portal to use AI Assistants for DevExpress Reporting.
+Refer to the following help topic for details: [Microsoft - Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).

-When you have a private endpoint and an API key, open [EnvSettings.cs](./CS/ReportingApp/EnvSettings.cs) and set `OPENAI_ENDPOINT` and `OPENAI_APIKEY` for Azure OpenAI:
+Once you obtain a private endpoint and an API key, open [EnvSettings.cs](./CS/ReportingApp/EnvSettings.cs) and replace `OPENAI_ENDPOINT` and `OPENAI_APIKEY` values in the code below:

 ```cs
 public static class EnvSettings {